dougshamoo/blog/_posts/2015-10-17-easy-continuous-deployment.markdown

 In this post, I'm going to run through the quickest and easiest steps to deploy your Node/Express app on Heroku and setup continuous deployment from your github repo.

-First things first, this article assumes that you already have the following set up,
+First things first, this article assumes that you already have the following set up:

   * A working (more or less) Node/Express project
   * A github account
   * A github repo for the project that you want to deploy